AKA Knowing When to Pull the Plug on Your Current Curriculum

 So, what do you do?
 Just like most things in homeschooling (besides state laws), there are no hard and fast rules.
 Here are some points to consider:

-• Before you even hint to your child that you might switch, think about it by yourself.
+Before you even hint to your child that you might switch, think about it by yourself.
 Speak to your spouse as well.
-I've been surprised by my husband's insights into what is working or not in our homeschool.
+My husband's insights into what is working or not in our homeschool have surprised me.
 Why was I surprised?
 Because he is not home during the day and doesn't do the actual homeschooling.
-But, he does know his children.
+But he does know his children.
 After showing him the work, he's been able to point out why something might not be working based on what he knows about that child.
 You don't have to make all the decisions.
 Get some input.

-• Can the current curriculum be tweaked?
+Can the current curriculum be tweaked?
 For example, can you do parts of it orally instead of written?
 Can you switch a current book out for a better choice?
 Would an audio version help?
-Do you need to back up and shore up some skills such as the multiplication facts in order to make it work better?
-Can you cross some problems out that are causing too much repetition?
+Do you need to back up and shore up some skills, such as the multiplication facts, to make it work better?
+Can you cross out some problems that are causing too much repetition?
 Skip whole lessons?
 Does this subject need to be moved to a different time of day?
 Does your child need more one-on-one support in this subject?
 Do they just need to sit closer to you?
 Does someone else need to teach this subject to them, like Dad?

-• Communicate honestly to your child why you are switching and get their input.
+Communicate honestly to your child why you are switching and get their input.
 I'm currently in the middle of this decision with my youngest child.
 She has told me that she doesn't like all the colors, pictures, and game-type stuff in her math book.
 She just wants to DO the problems and be done with it.
-So I'm currently considering some more basic black-and-white pages math curricula that I know to be good.
-I'm going to show her the practice test for each one and get her input.
-She's in 6th grade so I know we can discuss this.
-For a younger child, I would probably just make the decision and let them know, After all, you are the teacher and it is ultimately your decision.
+So, I'm currently considering some more basic black-and-white pages math curricula that I know to be good.
+I will show her the practice test for each one and get her input.
+She's in 6th grade, so I know we can discuss this.
+For a younger child, I would probably just make the decision and let them know, After all, you are the teacher, and it is ultimately your decision.

 The only thing that is not a choice is to completely drop a subject that is required by law in your state.
 However, a short break while you research and figure it all out could be a good thing.

-Check out my Homeschool Links for a site that can help you make decisions about curricula.
+Check out my Homeschool Links for a site that can help you make decisions about curricula when your homeschool isn't working.